emilanderss0n/SPT-Menu-Overhaul/README.md

 ## Configuration

-This plugin can be configured through the BepInEx ConfigurationManager interface (often accessible by pressing F1 in-game, if ConfigurationManager is installed) or by editing the configuration file directly.
-The configuration file is typically located at `BepInEx/config/MoxoPixel.MenuOverhaul.cfg` after the first run.
+This plugin can be configured through the BepInEx ConfigurationManager interface (accessible by pressing F12 in-game) or by editing the configuration file directly.
+The configuration file is located at `BepInEx/config/MoxoPixel.MenuOverhaul.cfg` after the first run.

 Key settings include: